quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 handshake completes in the Negotiated Version.
 If the Negotiated Version has requirements that apply during the handshake, those requirements apply to the entire handshake, including the converted first flight.
-In particular, if the Negotiated Version mandates that endpoints perform validations on handshake packets, endpoints MUST also perform such validations on the converted first flight.
-For instance, if the Negotiated Version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all handshake packets, including the converted first flight.
+In particular, if the Negotiated Version mandates that endpoints perform validations on Handshake packets, endpoints MUST also perform such validations on the converted first flight.
+For instance, if the Negotiated Version requires that the 5-tuple remain stable for the entire handshake (as QUIC version 1 does), then both endpoints need to validate the 5-tuple of all Handshake packets, including the converted first flight.

 Note also that the client can disable compatible version negotiation by only